-- (i) directors retiring at the meeting; - (ii) anyone nominated by the directors; and - (iii) anyone nominated by a shareholder (not being the person to be nominated) in the following way.
+- (i) directors retiring at the meeting; - (ii) anyone recommended by a resolution of the board; and - (iii) anyone nominated by a shareholder (not being the person to be nominated) in the following way.
 The shareholder must be entitled to vote at the meeting.
-He must deliver to the office not less than six nor more than 21 days before the day of the meeting:

-- (a) a letter stating that he intends to nominate another person for appointment as a director; and - (b) written confirmation from that person that he is willing to be appointed.
+He must deliver to the office not less than six nor more than 21 days before the day of the meeting: - (a) a letter stating that he intends to nominate another person for appointment as a director; and - (b) written confirmation from that person that he is willing to be appointed.

-90. Position of Retiring Directors
+88. Position of Retiring Directors

 A director retiring at a general meeting retires at the end of that meeting or (if earlier) when a resolution is passed to appoint another person in the director's place or when a resolution to re-appoint the director is put to the meeting and lost.
-Where a retiring director is reappointed, he continues as a director without a break.
+Where a retiring director is re-appointed, he continues as a director without a break.

-91. Vacation of Office by Directors
+89. Vacation of Office by Directors

-- (A) Any director automatically stops being a director if: - (i) he gives the company a written notice of resignation; - (ii) he gives the company a written notice in which he offers to resign and the directors decide to accept this offer; - (iii) all of the other directors (who must comprise at least three people) pass a resolution or sign a written notice requiring the director to resign; - (iv) he is or has been suffering from mental ill-health and the directors pass a resolution removing the director from office; - (v) he has missed directors' meetings (whether or not an alternate director appointed by him attends those meetings) for a continuous period of six months without permission from the directors and the directors pass a resolution removing the director from office; - (vi) a bankruptcy order is made against him or he makes any arrangement or composition with his creditors generally; - (vii) he is prohibited from being a director under the legislation; or - (viii) he ceases to be a director under the legislation or he is removed from office under these articles. - (B) If a director stops being a director for any reason, he will also automatically cease to be a member of any committee or sub-committee of the directors.
+- (A) Any director automatically stops being a director if: - (i) he gives the company a written notice of resignation; - (ii) he gives the company a written notice in which he offers to resign and the board decides to accept this offer; - (iii) all of the other directors (who must comprise at least three people) pass a resolution or sign a written notice requiring the director to resign; - (iv) he is or has been suffering from mental or physical ill-health and the board passes a resolution removing the director from office; - (v) he has missed directors' meetings (whether or not an alternate director appointed by him attends those meetings) for a continuous period of six months without permission from the board and the board passes a resolution removing the director from office; - (vi) a bankruptcy order is made against him or he makes any arrangement or composition with his creditors generally; - (vii) he is prohibited from being a director under the legislation; or - (viii) he ceases to be a director under the legislation or he is removed from office under these articles. - (B) If a director stops being a director for any reason, he will also automatically cease to be a member of any committee or sub-committee of the board.

-92. Alternate Directors
+90. Alternate Directors